-For high school graduates to be prepared for success in a wide range of postsecondary settings, they need to take four years of challenging mathematics — covering Advanced Algebra; Geometry; and data, probability, and statistics content — and four years of rigorous English aligned with college- and career-ready standards.
+For high school graduates to be prepared for success in a wide range of postsecondary settings, they need to take at least three years of challenging mathematics — covering the content generally found in an Algebra II or an integrated third-year math course — and four years of rigorous English aligned with college- and career-ready standards.

 While readiness depends on more than knowledge and skills in English and math, these core disciplines undergird other academic and technical courses and are considered essential by employers and colleges alike.
 For students to truly graduate ready for college and careers, however, they need to complete a rigorous, robust and well-rounded curriculum that exposes them to a wide range of academic and technical knowledge and skills to ensure all doors are left open for them when they leave high school.